 Preparing for going to a trial in a child custody or divorce case

-preparing for the trial is an extremely important step in your case should it become necessary to do so.
-The vast majority of child custody and divorce cases in Texas settled before a trial becomes necessary.
+preparing for the trial is a crucial step in your case should it become necessary.
+The vast majority of child custody and divorce cases in Texas are settled before a trial becomes necessary.
 This is a good thing.
-Not only are trials difficult from an emotional and relational perspective but they take up a great deal of time and money.
-It is not an exaggeration to say that the majority of the money spent in your divorce or child custody case could be spent on the preparation and proceeding with a trial or final hearing.
+Not only are trials difficult from an emotional and relational perspective, but they take up a great deal of time and money.
+It is not an exaggeration to say that the majority of the money spent in your divorce or child custody case could be spent on preparing and proceeding with a trial or final hearing.

-The costs of your child custody or divorce case may have been fairly reasonable to that point but when a trial comes up on the calendar so much work is needed to prepare for the case and spend time in the trial itself that the costs can quickly skyrocket.
-Keep in mind that many hours at a time will be spent by your attorney both with their staff and with you personally preparing for trial.
-Also, you will be spending at least one day with your attorney in court while being billed for the pleasure of having him or her with you.
+The costs of your child custody or divorce case may have been fairly reasonable to that point, but when a trial comes up on the calendar, so much work is needed to prepare for the case and spend time in the trial itself that the costs can quickly skyrocket.
+Keep in mind that many hours at a time will be spent by your attorney, both with their staff and with you personally preparing for trial.
+Also, you will be spending at least one day with your attorney in court while being billed for the pleasure of having them with you.
 Having a family law attorney's undivided attention can be pretty costly.

-however, sometimes in life, we need to make decisions that feel comfortable and do not necessarily make us the happiest person in the world but are for the best in terms of our long-term futures.
-Especially if you have young children and are going through a family law case you seriously need to consider hiring an attorney to ensure that your relationship with your children is maintained after your divorce or child custody case comes to a close.
-Unfortunately, I have seen first hand what a child custody or divorce case can do to appearance relationship with their children.
+However, sometimes in life, we need to make decisions that feel comfortable and do not necessarily make us the happiest person in the world but are for the best in our long-term futures.
+Especially if you have young children and are going through a family law case, you seriously need to consider hiring an attorney to ensure that your relationship with your children is maintained after your divorce or child custody case comes to a close.
+Unfortunately, I have seen firsthand what a child custody or divorce case can do to an apparent relationship with their children.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about the service is provided to our clients by our attorneys and staff.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
+These consultations are a great way for you to learn more about the world of Texas family law and the service provided to our clients by our attorneys and staff.